Should Value Investors Buy These Medical Stocks?

 Luckily, Zacks has developed its own Style Scores system in an effort to find stocks with specific traits.
 Value investors will be interested in the system's "Value" category.
 Stocks with both "A" grades in the Value category and high Zacks Ranks are among the strongest value stocks on the market right now.

+ABC is also sporting a PEG ratio of 1.54.
+This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
+ABC's PEG compares to its industry's average PEG of 1.80.
+ABC's PEG has been as high as 549.15 and as low as 0.94, with a median of 1.05, all within the past year.

-Finally, investors should note that OMI has a P/CF ratio of 9.64.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 17.78.
-OMI's P/CF has been as high as 20.45 and as low as 7.07, with a median of 10.10, all within the past year.
+Finally, investors should note that ABC has a P/CF ratio of 13.43.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+This company's current P/CF looks solid when compared to its industry's average P/CF of 50.24.
+ABC's P/CF has been as high as 13.72 and as low as -8.74, with a median of -7.27, all within the past year.

-Investors could also keep in mind PetIQ (PETQ), an Medical - Products stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+McKesson (MCK) may be another strong Medical - Dental Supplies stock to add to your shortlist.
+MCK is a # 2 (Buy) stock with a Value grade of A.

-Shares of PetIQ currently holds a Forward P/E ratio of 12.77, and its PEG ratio is 0.51.
-In comparison, its industry sports average P/E and PEG ratios of 24.94 and 1.98.
+McKesson is trading at a forward earnings multiple of 11.87 at the moment, with a PEG ratio of 1.
+This compares to its industry's average P/E of 18.43 and average PEG ratio of 1.80.

-These are only a few of the key metrics included in Owens & Minor and PetIQ strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, OMI and PETQ look like an impressive value stock at the moment.
+These are only a few of the key metrics included in AmerisourceBergen and McKesson strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, ABC and MCK look like an impressive value stock at the moment.

 Click to get this free report